 Status: Rare casual spring migrant statewide.
 Rare regular fall migrant statewide.
+Rare casual winter visitor.
 Accidental in summer.
-Accidental in winter.

 Documentation: Specimen: UNSM ZM7675, 1904 Omaha, Douglas Co.